Angeela03/GenSyn/README.md

 # Dataset
 The demographic data is obtained from the American Community Survey (ACS) using the SythACS framework.
 Data on opioid overdose is obtained from CDC Wonder [3], data on insurance is obtained from Small Area Health Insurance Estimates (SAHIE) [4], and data on veteran population is obtained from Opioid Environment Policy Scan (OEPS) [5].

-All the necessary data are adjusted according to the required formats and are made available inside the "data" directory
+All the necessary input data are adjusted according to the required formats and are made available inside the "data" directory

 # REFERENCES
 [1] Whitworth A (Forthcoming). “synthACS: Spatial MicroSimulation Modeling with Synthetic American Community Survey Data.”
 Journal of Statistical Software.